CLC Winter School

 - Advocate on members’ behalf before the employer; and

 - Communicate effectively with workers, managers, and union staff, and

 - An overview of the history/structure of the union and the Workplace Leadership program.

 It also identifies resources available to stewards to support their efforts.
-This course is organized through BCGEU Area Offices.
-New stewards who have not yet been contacted to receive training should call their area office for information on the next available session of the course.
+This course is organized through BCGEU area offices.
+New stewards who haven't yet been contacted to receive training should call their area office for information on the next available session of the course.

 Advanced Steward Training